canonical/craft-actions/charmcraft/pack/README.md

 # charmcraft/pack

-Set up Cnapcraft and pack a charm.
+Set up Charmcraft and pack a charm.

 ## Usage